Back to blog

 The Furniture Engineering Scorecard: How to Rank Value by the Numbers

-The most practical way to compare two sofas is to apply the No Weak Link rule: a piece of furniture is only as strong as its weakest specification.
-A high fabric rub count cannot compensate for low-density foam that will sag, and a quiet motor will not matter if the frame warps.
+The most practical way to compare two sofas is to apply the "No Weak Link" rule: a piece of furniture is only as durable as its lowest-rated specification.
+A high fabric rub count cannot compensate for low-density foam that may sag, and a quiet motor will not matter if the frame warps.

 The Furniture Engineering Scorecard: Where Industrial Arbitrage Starts